Last updated on July 20th, 2019 at 07:21 am

 Additionally, you want your material to appear customized for the event you’re emceeing, even if it is your “stock” emcee material.
 Remember that the corporate market can sniff out fluff material.
 So if you do your cruise ship material during a corporate event, you’re going to bomb big time.
 Therefore, use the jargon and acronyms your audience uses.
 Name drop (the CEO, the VP of Sales, the receptionist, etc.).
 Mention experiences or industry trends.
 Make the audience know that you “get” them and are one of them.
 Show them that you put some work into this.
 You want people to think you did the show just for them.

-- Know the etiquette of being a corporate event emcee.
+- Know the etiquette of being a corporate event master of ceremonies.

 Just like any role, the event emcee role has certain do’s and don’ts.

-- The stage is your domain when you’re an emcee.
+- The stage is your domain when you’re a master of ceremonies.
 It looks bad when you leave the stage before the next guest or act comes on, or if you’re not there to take the person off stage.

 - Dress the part.
 For corporate events, look like one of them with a suit and tie, or skirt and blouse.
 If it’s a casual event, dress accordingly.